LEI NUMBER REGISTRATION APPLICATION

-If the entity is not registered but still needs an LEI number, please upload a document when submitting the application.
+If the entity is not registered but still needs an LEI code, we will ask you to provide additional documents.
 It can be a Trust deed, registration with the tax authorities or a contract.

 Can I apply for an LEI number if I am not a legal representative for the company?

 Yes, you can apply for an LEI number if you are not the Legal Representative of the company.
-However, we will contact you to sign a Letter of Authorization by the legal representative of the company.
-We will provide the Letter of Authorization by e-mail and you can either scan in the signed copy or take a picture with your mobile phone.
+However, we will contact you to sign a Letter of Authorisation by the legal representative of the company.
+We will provide the Letter of Authorisation by e-mail and you can either scan in the signed copy or take a picture with your mobile phone.